brndd/joyful-slop/readme.md

 After building (see below) and writing your configuration (see above), just run `joyful`.
 You can use `joyful --config <directory>` to specify different configuration profiles; just put all the YAML files for a given profile in a unique directory.

+Pressing `<enter>` in the running terminal window will reload the `rules` section of your config files, so you can make changes to your rules without restarting the application.
+Applying any changes to `devices` or `modes` requires exiting and re-launching the program.

 ## Technical details

 Joyful is written in golang, and uses evdev/uinput to manage devices.
+See `cmd/joyful/main.go` for the program's entry point.

 ### Build & Install